 These accessibility stipulations are also more important than ever for British colleges and universities, as more course content becomes available online and with the growth of online program offerings.

-Necessary accommodations include providing Braille, large-print, or screen reader versions of coursework to students who are blind or have low vision, as well as providing transcripts and captions on videos being consumed by students who are deaf or hard of hearing.
+Necessary accommodations include providing Braille, large-print, or screen reader versions of coursework to students who are blind or have low vision, as well as providing transcripts and closed captions on videos being consumed by students who are deaf or hard of hearing.

 The digital accessibility standards set by the World Wide Web Consortium (W3C) are also held to a high regard internationally.
 These standards, Web Content Accessibility Guidelines (WCAG) exists in two versions: 1.
 0 and 2.
 0.